-There is a way to integrate your Fitbit with some of your smart home gadgets using a system called if-this-then-that (IFTTT).
-IFTTT and a smart home set-up can help you to take your exercise routine to the next level.
+There is a way to integrate your Fitbit with your smart home gadgets using a system called if-this-then-that (IFTTT).
+IFTTT and a smart home set-up can help you to make your life easier by automating tasks.

 Essential reading: Choosing the right Fitbit tracker

 Before starting, it is important to give a brief overview of what IFTTT can do.
 Created in 2010, this is a free web-based service that people use to create chains of simple conditional statements, called applets.
 An applet is triggered by changes that occur within other web services.
 IFTTT users create about 20 million “recipes” each day.